constantinadrian/gm_v2_unit_test/README.md

     - To be able to easy loggin, logout and easily recover my password

     - To have a user profile where I keep track of my orders, my query and update personal information

-    - To be able to contact the company and subscribe to newsletter to receive the latest offers

     - To be able to create a wishlist so I can review it later